eCALD® Services is part of the Institute for Innovation and Improvement (i3), Te Whatu Ora - Health New Zealand - Waitematā.

 Cultural competence refers to the ability to communicate and interact effectively between cultures.
 Cultural competence comprises four components: cultural awareness, sensitivity, knowledge and skills.

-With increasing cultural diversity of the population in New Zealand, our health workforce is increasingly likely to care for clients or interact with colleagues with language, experiences, beliefs and cultures different from their own.
+With the increasing cultural diversity of New Zealand's population, our health workforce is increasingly likely to care for clients or interact with colleagues with language, experiences, beliefs and cultures different from theirs.

-The New Zealand Ministry of Health requires District Health Boards to provide services that acknowledge the diversity of cultures and ensure services are accessible, culturally appropriate, effective and safe.
-As well, the Health Practitioners Competence Assurance Act 2003 (HPCAA) requires registration authorities to set standards of clinical competence and cultural competence.
+Te Whatu Ora - Health New Zealand requires the workforce to provide services that acknowledge the diversity of cultures and ensure services are accessible, culturally appropriate, effective and safe.
+Added to that, the Health Practitioners Competence Assurance Act 2003 (HPCAA) requires registration authorities to set standards of clinical competence and cultural competence.
 This has led to health professional bodies setting standards for "Cultural Awareness" and "Cultural and Linguistic Diversity" competencies.

 In New Zealand, Asian peoples account for 15 percent of the overall population (707,598), an increase of 33% from the 2013 census.
 Asian ethnic groups have almost doubled in size since 2001.
 We have 62.6 percent of Asians in New Zealand residing in Auckland (442,956), accounting for 28.1 percent of the Auckland population (StatsNZ, 2018).